As we reflected on that glorious evening, I found myself thinking about how special every wedding I’ve attended has been.

 “Can you help me cut it out?”

-“No, I mean, of course I can, but what do you need me to do to help with the wedding itself?”
+“No, I mean, of course I can.
+But what do you need me to do to help with the wedding itself?”

 Start with the dress

 When his intended left the room, the groom turned to me with tears in his eyes.
 “I can’t thank you enough.
-She was so lonely without anyone to help her, you’ve made such a difference to both of us.”
+She was so lonely without anyone to help her.
+You’ve made such a difference to both of us.”

 I smiled back.
 “It’s been a pleasure.”